ArvidSilverlock/bitbuffer/README.md

 # bitbuffer
 Bit level manipulation of roblox's byte level buffers. :sunglasses:

-Only truly supports `uints`, and, as of right now, I only plan to support `uints`, roblox's `bit32` library (one of the backbones of this whole module) doesn't support anything besides 32 bit unsigned integers.
+As of right now, only supports `uints`.

 ## API